 Management believes the accompanying unaudited condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP"), which contemplate continuation of the Company as a going concern.
-The Company has an accumulated deficit of approximately \$301.1 million and \$297.2 million on March 31, 2024, and December 31, 2023, respectively, and expects to incur substantial operating losses for the foreseeable future.
-As such, the Company requires substantial additional funds to complete clinical trials and pursue regulatory approvals.
-Management is actively seeking additional sources of equity and/or debt financing; however, there is no assurance that any additional funding will be available.
+The Company has an accumulated deficit of approximately \$304.6 million and \$297.2 million on June 30, 2024, and December 31, 2023, respectively, and expects to incur substantial operating losses for the foreseeable future.